Log in to continue to your results.

 Coordinate, support, and connect team members.

-Belbin Team Roles are a model developed by British researcher Dr. Meredith Belbin based on nine years of research at Henley Management College.
-The model identifies nine different roles that people naturally take on in a team, divided into three categories: Thinking Roles (Plant, Monitor Evaluator, Specialist), Action Roles (Shaper, Implementer, Completer Finisher), and People Roles (Coordinator, Teamworker, Resource Investigator).
+Team roles describe the different ways people naturally contribute when working in a group.
+The concept identifies nine different roles that people naturally take on in a team, divided into three categories: Thinking Roles (Innovator, Evaluator, Specialist), Action Roles (Driver, Implementer, Finisher), and People Roles (Coordinator, Team Player, Networker).

-Belbin's research showed that successful teams are not made up of the smartest individuals, but of people who complement each other through their roles.
-A team missing a key role tends to fail - for example, a team without a Completer Finisher won't finish projects, while a team without a Plant lacks creative solutions.
+Research on team dynamics has shown that successful teams are not made up of the smartest individuals, but of people who complement each other through their roles.
+A team missing a key role tends to fail - for example, a team without a Finisher won't finish projects, while a team without an Innovator lacks creative solutions.

 Knowing your team role helps you better understand your contribution to the team, communicate more effectively with colleagues, and deliberately develop your weaker areas.
-Belbin's model is today one of the most widely used tools for building and developing teams in companies around the world.
+The team-roles model is today one of the most widely used tools for building and developing teams in companies around the world.

-Belbin Team Roles are a model that identifies nine different roles people naturally take on in a team.
-Each role brings specific strengths and allowable weaknesses.
-The model was developed by Dr. Meredith Belbin based on extensive research.
+Team roles are a model that identifies nine different roles people naturally take on in a team.
+Each role brings specific strengths and allowable weaknesses, based on extensive research into team dynamics.

 Personality tests measure who you are (traits, preferences, temperament).
 The team roles test measures how you behave in a team (what role you take on, how you contribute).
 An ideal career matches both - that's why we recommend taking both.